hashicorp/vscode-terraform/README.md

 If you wish to install a specific version of the extension, you can choose 'Install Another version' option in the Extensions pane.
 This will bring up a list of prior versions for the selected extension.
 Choose the version you want to install from the list.

 ![](docs/pin_version.png)

+## Code of Conduct

+HashiCorp Community Guidelines apply to you when interacting with the community here on GitHub and contributing code to this repository.

+Please read the full text at https://www.hashicorp.com/community-guidelines

+## Contributing

+We are an open source project on GitHub and would enjoy your contributions!
+Consult our [development guide](DEVELOPMENT.md) for steps on how to get started.Please [open a new issue](https://github.com/hashicorp/terraform-vscode/issues) before working on a PR that requires significant effort.
+This will allow us to make sure the work is in line with the project's goals.

 ## Release History